Installation and Configuration

 Assign CAP_NET_RAW capabilities

 Meridian runs as a non-root user, which requires having a Linux kernel greater than 3.10.
-If you run on an older kernel, and are unable to upgrade your OS, you need to assign CAP_NET_RAW capabilities:
+If you run on an older kernel and you cannot upgrade your OS, you need to assign CAP_NET_RAW capabilities:

-Run systemctl edit --full opennms.service and add the following line to the [Service] section:
+1. Run systemctl edit opennms.service and add the following code to the [Service] section:

 AmbientCapabilities=CAP_NET_RAW CAP_NET_BIND_SERVICE